 The Governance is one the assessment axes of the Corporate Responsibility: the Shareholder Responsibility.
-It is rated out of 10 based on 6 criteria: sound

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. management structures (i.e. the quality of the management the board and committees of the issuer), overall issuers' remuneration of staff (focusing on the CEO's remuneration) and tax compliance (alignment of the tax rate with the local economic presence, presence in tax havens, change in the tax rate over 10 years), a good employee relation, the quality of the financial communication, the accounting risks and the respect for minority shareholders.
+It is rated out of 10 based on 6 criteria: sound management structures (i.e. the quality of the management the board and committees of the issuer), overall issuers' remuneration of staff (focusing on the CEO's remuneration) and tax compliance (alignment of the tax rate with the local economic presence, presence in tax havens, change in the tax rate over 10 years), a good employee relation, the quality of the financial communication, the accounting risks and the respect for minority shareholders.
 Around thirty KPIs allow the assessment of the governance practices associated with these 6 criteria.
 In addition, controversies related to the good governance practices impact the overall rating.